yeehazerog/raspi-ansible/README.md

 ## the ansible part

-Thanks to <http://justin.isamaker.com/ansible-pi/> for providing very nice playbooks to setup the raspberry.
+> Thanks to <http://justin.isamaker.com/ansible-pi/> for providing very nice playbooks to setup the raspberry.
 This was the basis for the work done here.

+### Creating Role Framework
+> Thanks to the guys from [digitalocean for their nice summary of roles](https://www.digitalocean.com/community/tutorials/how-to-use-ansible-roles-to-abstract-your-infrastructure-environment).

+Roles are created fro everything that shall be setup (e.g. Jupyter).
+In the roles a directory `jupyter` is created with sub-directories `mkdir files handlers meta templates tasks vars`.

+This is what they are all for:

+. files: This directory contains regular files that need to be transferred to the hosts you are configuring for this role.
+This may also include script files to run.
+. handlers: All handlers that were in your playbook previously can now be added into this directory.
+. meta: This directory can contain files that establish role dependencies.
+You can list roles that must be applied before the current role can work correctly.
+. templates: You can place all files that use variables to substitute information during creation in this directory.
+. tasks: This directory contains all of the tasks that would normally be in a playbook.
+These can reference files and templates contained in their respective directories without using a path.
+. vars: Variables for the roles can be specified in this directory and used in your configuration files.

+Within all of the directories but the "files" and "templates", if a file called main.yml exists, its contents will be automatically added to the playbook that calls the role.